steepleian/weewx-Weather34/INSTALLATION_GUIDE.md

 * The default WeeWX extension installer (wee_extension) was not really intended to deal with monolithic structure of the Weather34 skin.
 It is possible to configure an install package to use wee_extension, but it is a difficult and tedious process to maintain for this skin.
 I am very gratefully to Jerry Dietrich for writing a new installer specially for Weather34.
 This installer copies everything to the correct places and automatically configures the correct web server ownerships, permissions and groups etc. The whole process is very fast and your skin will be up and running without having to wait till the end of the first archive cycle.
 By using the supplied configuration files, setup.py, packaged or MacOS installed versions of WeeWX can be catered for.

-* Go to https://steepleian.github.io/weewx-Weather34 to complete the pre-install web services settings which which generates 'services.txt' in your default Download folder
+* Go to https://steepleian.github.io/weewx-Weather34 to complete the pre-install web services settings which which generates 'services.txt' in your default Download folder.
+IMPORTANT the unit codes that you select for the Weather Underground and DarkSky forecast APIs must be identical to those that you select in the post-install settings page.
+Failure to do so will possibly produce some bizzare data.

 * From the command line: -